peka01/helpdoc/ntr-test/docs/en/vouchers.md

-# Clip card - Your ticket to training sessions
+# The training card - Your ticket to training sessions

-## What is a punch card?
+## What is a training card?

 Think of clip cards as tickets to training sessions - simple and clear.
 Each training session costs one card.
 It makes it easy to keep track of who's coming to what and gives you control over training usage.